Types of Bonds in India

 What are bonds?

-Bonds and debentures are fixed income instruments that represent a loan made by the buyer (or investor) of bonds to the issuer (or borrower) of bonds.
+Bonds and debentures are fixed-income instruments representing a loan made by the buyer (or investor) of bonds to the issuer (or borrower).

 Here’s a simple scenario that will help you understand bonds.